lavenderYuu/Emotionary/README.md

 - Sophia Pobre

 ## Description
-*emotionary* journaling app with sentiment analysis.
+*emotionary* is a journaling app with sentiment analysis.
 It will store encrypted user journal entries, sentiment analysis scores, and account information.
 Users will be able to gain a deeper understanding of their mental well-being, and utilize mood tracking with weekly and monthly summaries to manage their emotions.
 Users will also be able to tag, favorite, and filter journal entries to search through past entries easily.

 ## Milestone 1
 For Milestone 1, we implemented the basic frontend structure of our app, including components for authentication, journal entry management, and mood tracking.
 Below is a summary of the features that have been added: